Carvana: History

 Carvana was founded by Ernest Garcia III, Ryan Keeton and Ben Huston in 2012.
 The company's initial funding round came from the used car retailer and finance company DriveTime.
 A year later Carvana opened its first iteration of a car vending machine.
 In 2015, a fully automated, commemorative coin-operated version of the signature car vending machine opened in Nashville, Tennessee.
 Carvana currently operates over 30 vehicle vending machines in the US.

 In April 2017, the company went public and began trading on the New York Stock Exchange under the symbol CVNA.
-Also in the same year Carvana acquired rival automotive startup Calypso to enhance vehicle data and analytical tools and in this same year Carvana's co-founders were included in Fortune’s 40 Under 40 list in 2017.
+Also in the same year Carvana acquired rival automotive startup Calypso and in this same year Carvana's co-founders were included in Fortune’s 40 Under 40 list in 2017.
 The following year Carvana spent $22 million to acquire Mark Cuban-backed Car360 for its smartphone technology for taking vehicle photos with 3D computer vision, machine learning, and augmented reality.
 In 2022, Carvana acquired ADESA, the nation’s second-largest wholesale auto auction chain, for $2.2 billion to increase its real estate footprint.

-In response to the COVID-19 pandemic, Carvana introduced touchless delivery and pick-up in March 2020.
+Carvana began offering touchless delivery and pick-up in March 2020 during the COVID-19 pandemic.
 In Q2 for that year, the company reported a 25% increase in vehicle sales, as a result of physical dealership sellers being closed as a consequence of the COVID-19 pandemic.
 Carvana had a gross revenue of $1.12 billion, up 13% for April–June 2020.
 Throughout that year Carvana sold 244,111 vehicles and posted annual revenue of $5.587 billion, making it the second largest online used-car retailer in the U.S. As of November 2023, Carvana's as-soon-as-next-day delivery was available in 300+ markets nationwide.
-During the COVID-19 pandemic, Carvana's market value surged when consumers turned to vehicle online marketplaces.
+During the COVID-19 pandemic, Carvana's market value increased when consumers turned to vehicle online marketplaces.